chanryc9471/sep11-freedom-project/entries/entry02.md

 Skills that I have developed in this blog are *how to learn* and *how to read*.
 When I was looking through the kaboom playground demos, I saw many parts of kaboom, but there were no explanations on what each code did.
 I had to reference the documentation in order to further understand what the code was meant to do.
 In doing this, I learned and tinkered with the components that would be useful when I start to make a platformer game.

+My winter break goal would be to add more onto my small project.
+At the moment the score on the top left doesn't increase.
+I'll add more scenes to my small project so that I would be able to add onto the level score as the player progresses through the levels.
+I will also add more sprites and little obstacles in the levels to make it more challenging.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)